chetmancini/discrete-clj/README.md

 Examples are shown in simple recusive solutions as well as leveraging Clojure's math.combinatorics library.

+### Currying

+Clojure doesn't have built-in currying, but we can show how to reduce function arity.

 ### Graphs

 Much of computer science involves modeling data as a graph, and some of the most elegant algorithms traverse and analyze graphs in creative ways.
 Discrete-Clj uses the excellent Loom library to demonstrate usage rather than rolling our own.